 Does CBD get you high?

 Cannabidiol or CBD is one of the most important phytocannabinoids among the many active cannabinoids identified in marijuana.
 When consumed, CBD acts indirectly on the endocannabinoid system by targeting the molecules that target the cannabinoid receptors, CB1 and CB2.
-Recent studies consider CBD as having significant medical applications in the treatment of epilepsy, depression, anxiety, schizophrenia and more.
+Recent studies consider cannabidiol as having significant medical applications in the treatment of epilepsy, depression, anxiety, schizophrenia and more.
 CBD also lacks any negative side effects which makes treatment a formative element.
 But does CBD get you high?

 “CBD is an anti-psychoactive which counteracts the psychoactive effects of THC”

 The medical advantages cannabidiol can have in treating a variety of conditions is complimented in the fact that CBD does not cause a high.
 There are no reported negative side effects making it even better treatment for epilepsy, even in young children.
 The safety of CBD and humans has been studied on a few occasions.
 These studies suggest that doses of cannabidiol oil are well-tolerated up to 1500 mg/day or 30mg/day intravenously.
 So far, a few cannabinoid medicines have been approved by the FDA.
 A liquid form of cannabidiol called, Epidiolex, is recommended by the United States Food and Drug Administration in the treatment of epilepsy in newborns.

 Although cannabidiol doesn’t get you high like THC does, it is the main ingredient that gives marijuana its medicinal benefits.
 Strains today have been bred over the years to favor the psychoactive, mind-altering high that THC produces.
 But with companies like GW Pharmaceuticals, putting medical marijuana on the fast track, more complex medicines can be synthesized from marijuana.
 As a result, effectively treating most of the illnesses that exist today.